Gentrification of Atlanta: Eastside Atlanta

 The "poster child" for gentrification in Atlanta today is the Old Fourth Ward.
-Gentrification of the Ward began in the 1980s, and continued at a more rapid pace during the first decade of the 2000s.
-New apartment and condo complexes with ground-floor retail sprung up, particularly along the BeltLine, Ponce de Leon Avenue, North Avenue, and Highland Avenue.
-New residents were attracted to the neighborhood due to its close proximity to Downtown, Midtown, Inman Park, and Virginia-Highland, its urban vibe, its walkability, and its cultural offerings.
+Gentrification of the Ward began in the 1980s, and continued at a more rapid pace in the 21st century.
+New apartment and condo complexes with ground-floor retail sprung up, particularly along the BeltLine, Ponce de Leon Avenue, North Avenue, Highland Avenue and Boulevard.
+New and more diverse residents were attracted to the neighborhood due to its close proximity to Downtown, Midtown, Inman Park, Virginia-Highland and the airport, its urban vibe, its walkability, and its cultural offerings.
 By the 2010s, Old Fourth Ward had become one of the most dynamic and sought-after areas of the city, winning Creative Loafings 2010 award for "Best Bet for Next Hot 'Hood".
-The area, which remains majority black, has seen a huge influx of whites in recent decades.
-The trend began in the 1980s, and from 1980 to 2000, the area west of Boulevard went from 12% to 30% white and the area east of Boulevard went from 2% to 20% white.

-In 2010, Creative Loafing awarded Old Fourth Ward "Best Bet for Next Hot 'Hood."
-In 2011, the neighborhood celebrated the opening of the Historic Fourth Ward Park and saw the kickoff of the Ponce City Market project.

 Northwest Atlanta

 The far Northwest Atlanta is experiencing major pressure from neighboring Cobb County, Buckhead and Cascade Heights, to invest more into the gentrification of the following neighborhoods Riverside, Bolton, and Whittier Mill Village.
 The inner parts of Northwest Atlanta such as Knight Park, Berkeley Park and Howell Mill are almost completely gentrified, whereas Bankhead, Rockdale and other neighborhoods in the Northwest have begun gentrification.